pedro-mariano/APCF/README.md

 If you use this method, please cite the following reference:

 Bezerra, P. M. S. (2025) Autoencoder-based pattern mining applied to recommender systems.
 [Doctoral thesis, University of Campinas].
+Available at: https://hdl.handle.net/20.500.12733/34640